Department of Residential Life

 Kreidler Hall Alcohol Policy

-This policy permits alcoholic beverages in a resident room, if the Kreidler resident is at least 21 years old AND take the Kreidler Hall Alcohol Policy Course.
+This policy permits alcoholic beverages in a resident room, if the Kreidler resident is at least 21 years old AND takes the Kreidler Hall Alcohol Module.
 Email your Resident Director if you have any questions!

 More information in regards to the policy is below: